loup icon

 Vodka

-Pour a cup of vodka into a bowl and soak the silver jewerly for 5 minutes.
-Dip a cloth into the vodka, remove jewelry and rub with cloth.
+Pour a cup of vodka into a bowl and soak the silver jewelry for 5 minutes.
+Dip a cloth into the vodka, remove the jewelry, and rub with the cloth.

 Results

-Not as effective as expected but lifted the tarnish slightly on larger area of silver but not much on the chain.
+Not as effective as expected.
+Vodka lifted tarnish slightly on larger flat areas of silver but had little effect on chain links and detailed pieces.

 3/10